-For information regarding our non-controlling interests, and their share of profit, refer to "Item 18- Financial Statements-Note 21 Interest in significant operating subsidiaries".
+For information regarding our non-controlling interests, and their share of profit, refer to "Item 18-Financial Statements-Note 20 Interest in significant operating subsidiaries".

-Profits attributable to non-controlling interests in subsidiaries of R 534 million in 2023 decreased by R2 182 million, or 80%, from R2 716 million in 2022, which was an increase of R1 216 million or 81% from R1 500 million in 2021.
+Profits attributable to non-controlling interests in subsidiaries of R26 million in 2024 decreased by R508 million, or 95%, from R534 million in 2023, which was a decrease of R2 182 million or 80% from R2 716 million in 2022.

-The decrease in earnings attributable to noncontrolling interests in 2023 was largely attributable to ROMPCO which was equity accounted from 30 June 2022.
+The decrease in earnings attributable to non-controlling interests in 2024 was largely attributable to decrease in the company net profit as of 30 June 2024.